Nathnaelc/cs162-test/session_17/README.md

 If there are roughly *M* rows in table1, then this will require work roughly proportional to *O(M)*.
 On the other hand if a index is created then it is possible to do a tree traversal on the index to find the correct location.
-If the rows are unique, then the tree traversal will be *O(logM)* work.
+If the rows are unique, then the tree traversal will be *O(log M)* work.
 For a large table, this is a huge difference in efficiency.

 ### Joining a table